Surprised by Joy: Overview

 Overall, the book contains less detail concerning specific events than a typical autobiography, although it is not devoid of information about his life.
 Lewis recounts and remembers his early years with a measure of amusement sometimes mixed with pain.
 However, while he does describe his life, the principal theme of the book is Joy as he defined it for his own purpose.

 Lewis ultimately discovers the true nature and purpose of Joy and its place in his own life.
 The book's last two chapters cover the end of his search as he makes the leap from atheism to theism and then from theism to Christianity and, as a result, he realizes that Joy is like a "signpost" to those lost in the woods, pointing the way, and that its appearance is not as important "when we have found the road and are passing signposts every few miles."

-Contrary to assumptions, Surprised by Joy is not about the American poet and writer Joy Gresham, who edited its final draft and would become Lewis' unexpected wife two years after its publication.
-However, his friends and contemporaries were quick to notice the coincidence, frequently remarking that Lewis had really been "Surprised by Joy".
+Contrary to assumptions, the title of Surprised by Joy had not been conceived as a tribute to the American poet and writer Joy Gresham, although Gresham had come into Lewis's life during the course of the book's writing and had assisted in editing its final draft.
+After Joy became Lewis' unexpected wife two years after the memoir's publication. several of Lewis's friends and contemporaries were quick to notice the coincidence, frequently remarking that Lewis had really been "Surprised by Joy".